jxmot/esp8266-dht-udp/README.md

 ### WiFi Configuration

-The `data/wificfg.dat` file contains one or more WiFi SSIDs and passwords.
-Here are the contents of the sample `wificfg.dat` file -
+The `data/wificfg.json` file contains one or more WiFi SSIDs and passwords.
+Here are the contents of the sample `wificfg.json` file -

 ```json
 { "apoints":[